lukaskln/Interpretability-of-Disentangled-Representations-by-Explanatory-Methods/README.md

 To develop architectures, showcase theories, and test them on real-world medical data, three datasets can be selected in this library: two POC datasets and one medical.

-The two POC datasets are MNIST by [LeCun et al.](http://yann.lecun.com/exdb/mnist/), a famous database of handwritten digits, and dSprites, an artificially generated dataset of sprites to measure disentanglement by [Matthey et al.](https://github.com/deepmind/dsprites-dataset/) at DeepMind.
+MNIST by [LeCun et al.](http://yann.lecun.com/exdb/mnist/), a famous database of handwritten digits, and dSprites, an artificially generated dataset of sprites to measure disentanglement by [Matthey et al.](https://github.com/deepmind/dsprites-dataset/) at DeepMind, are the two POC datasets.
 To test if the concepts also transfer to the medical domain and real world applications, the OCT retina dataset (V3) is selected, collected by [Kermany et al.](https://www.sciencedirect.com/science/article/pii/S0092867418301545) and consisting of 108,312 2D OCT images of the eye’s retina.
 The three different diseases and the normal state characterizing the retina OCT scans, are observed below:

 <p align="center">
   <img src="https://github.com/lukaskln/Interpretability-of-Disentangled-Representations-by-Explanatory-Methods/blob/master/images/Example_1.jpg" width="600">